11 Sep How Does Piling Work?

 When Is Piling Needed?

-A traditional shallow foundation is enough when the ground is suitable and the load it has to support is moderate, but there are many ways for the ground to be unsuitable, so that piling is strongly advised.
+A traditional shallow pile foundation design is enough when the ground is suitable and the load it has to support is moderate, but there are many ways for the ground to be unsuitable, so that piling is strongly advised.

 - The water table is high.